sickcodes/Docker-OSX/README.md

 **2021-05-04:** Big Sur requires an updated OpenCore.qcow2 image, simply add:

 ```
+# this will not be required after OSX-KVM integrates the changes.
+No effect if you were already using this method.
     -e GENERATE_UNIQUE=true \
     -e MASTER_PLIST_URL=https://raw.githubusercontent.com/sickcodes/osx-serial-generator/master/config-custom.plist \
 ```

+**2021-05-08:** QEMU 6 VNC changes:

+For Docker-OSX users who are using [VNC over QEMU using](#building-a-headless-container-which-allows-insecure-vnc-on-localhost-for-local-use-only) `-e EXTRA=...`

+- `password` is now `password=on`
+- `change vnc password` now need a username at the end, `change vnc password someuser`

 ## Technical details